alsash110/comm-2216-obs/docs/files/CRUD.md

 If you are in the technical field, often times you will need to create new files to work with.
 By being familiar with how to create and manipulate files in the terminal, you may save yourself a bit of hassle and time.

 _CRUD_ is an acronym that stands for create, read, update, and delete.
-These are the most basic actions that can be performed on files.
+These are the most basic actions that you can perform on files.

 ---

 ## CRUD Instructions

-This instruction set will go over Linux commands that allows you to perform _CRUD_ actions directly in the terminal.
+This instruction set will go over Linux commands that allow you to perform _CRUD_ actions in the terminal.
 You will use the `touch` command to create new files, the `cat` command to read and update files, and the `rm` command to delete unwanted files.

  You will also learn how to copy and move files using the `mv` command.